-- Capacity control of up to 10 compressors - Up to 3 unloaders for each compressor - Oil management.
-Either shared or individual for all of the compressor's oil valves.
-Receiver pressure control. - Speed control of one or two compressors - Up to 6 safety inputs for each compressor - Option for capacity limitation to minimize consumption peaks - When the compressor does not start, signals can be transmitted to other controllers so that the electronic expansion valves will be closed - Regulation of liquid injection into suction line - Start/stop of liquid injection in heat exchanger (cascade) - MT/LT - coordination between controllers in cascade control - Safety monitoring of high pressure / low pressure / discharge temperature - Capacity control of up to 8 fans - Floating reference with regard to outside temperature - Heat recovery function - CO2 gas cooler control and receiver control - Parallel compression on transcritical CO2 system - Step coupling, speed regulation or a combination - Ejector regulation - Safety monitoring of fans - The status of the outputs and inputs is shown by means of light-emitting diodes on the front panel - Alarm signals can be generated via data communication - Alarms are shown with texts so that the cause of the alarm is easy to see. - Plus some completely separate functions that are totally independent of the regulation - such as alarm, thermostat, pressure and PI-regulating functions.
+- Capacity control of up to 12 compressors (Max.
+6 on each circuits or 7 MT + 5 LT or 8 MT + 4 LT) - Up to 3 unloaders for each compressor - Up to 3 screw compressors - Digital scroll compressor - Oil equalisation function on MT circuit - Oil management.
+Either shared or individual for all of the compressor's oil valves in the LT circuit.
+Receiver pressure control. - Speed control of one or two compressors - Up to 6 safety inputs for each compressor - Option for capacity limitation to minimize consumption peaks - When the compressor does not start, signals can be transmitted to other controllers so that the electronic expansion valves will be closed - Control of liquid injection into suction line - Control of liquid injection into screw compressor - Control of liquid injection in heat exchanger (cascade) - Control of two cascade circuits in parallel - Safety monitoring of high pressure / low pressure / discharge temperature - Capacity control of up to 8 fans on the condenser - Floating reference with regard to outside temperature - Heat recovery function - Step coupling, speed regulation or a combination - Control of CO_2 pump system - Safety monitoring of fans - Control of fans with EC motors - The status of the outputs and inputs is shown by means of light-emitting diodes on the front panel - Alarm signals can be generated via data communication - Alarms are shown with texts so that the cause of the alarm is easy to see. - Plus some completely separate functions that are totally independent of the regulation - such as alarm, thermostat, pressure and PI-regulating functions.